Contribute to planning and implementing the management of game and wildlife habitat

 You must be able to:

-- determine the requirements for the management of game habitat through the findings of a habitat impact assessment and the analysis of game needs and sporting activity requirements
+- determine the requirements for the management of game and wildlife habitat through the findings of a habitat impact assessment and the analysis of game needs and sporting activity requirements

-- identify how influences that may affect the management of game habitat apply in the wildlife management area
+- identify how influences that may affect the management of game and wildlife habitat apply in the wildlife management area

-- contribute to the development of a game habitat management plan in accordance with ongoing management regimes for the wildlife management area, and the requirements of relevant legislation
+- contribute to the development of a game and wildlife habitat management plan, in accordance with ongoing management regimes for the wildlife management area, and the requirements of the relevant nation-specific legislation and codes of practice

-- gain feedback on contributions to the game habitat management plan and agree the final plan with the shoot manager
+- gain feedback on contributions to the game and wildlife habitat management plan and agree the final plan with the shoot manager

-- assist with the implementation of the game habitat management activities to support game populations and to meet the objectives of the game habitat management plan
+- assist with the implementation of habitat management activities to support game populations and to meet the objectives of the game and wildlife habitat management plan

-- ensure work is carried out safely, in line with relevant health and safety requirements
+- confirm the work is carried out safely, in line with the relevant health and safety requirements

-- achieve planned game habitat management objectives to comply with relevant legislation and given codes of practice
+- confirm habitat management activities comply with the relevant nation-specific legislation and codes of practice

-- evaluate game habitat management activities against planned objectives
+- evaluate habitat management activities against planned objectives

-- deal with any influences that disrupt planned game habitat management to minimise their effect
+- deal with any influences that disrupt planned habitat management activities to minimise their effect

-- maintain effective communication with those implementing game habitat management activities
+- maintain effective communication with those implementing habitat management activities

-- maintain accurate records relating to game habitat management
+- maintain records relating to game and wildlife habitat management in accordance with legal and organisation requirements

 Knowledge and Understanding